-5. Now add the distilled water little by little while beating with a hand mixer.
-Mix for 5 or 10 minutes until you reach a texture you are happy with.
+5. Now while beating with a hand mixer, start adding the distilled water slowly.
+Keep mixing for a few minutes until the mixture has emulsified and it reaches a texture you are happy with.

-7. The cream should be ready now.
-Transfer to an sterilized container.
+The moisturizer should be ready now.
+Transfer to a sterilized container with a lid.

-8. Make sure the glass jar remains closed when you are not using the cream.
+Make sure the container remains closed when you are not using the moisturizer.

-9. The cream should be stored in a cool dry place, away from direct sunlight.
+It should be stored in a cool, dry place, away from direct sunlight.